Collisional whistler instability and electron temperature staircase in inhomogeneous plasma: Governing fluid equations

 where $\hatmap{B}$ denotes the skew-symmetric hat-map matrix that enacts the cross-product $\hatmap{B} \cdot \Vect{v} = \Vect{B} \times \Vect{v}$~\citep{Zhang20} and $\Delta_\sigma \doteq \sigma_\parallel - \sigma_\perp$ is the anisotropy measure.
 In the last term, the minus sign applies to $\alpha_\wedge$ only.
 Also note that $\sigma_\perp$ and $\sigma_\wedge$ are both positive, but $\Delta_\alpha \le 0$, while $\Delta_\beta \ge 0$ and $\Delta_\kappa \ge 0$.
 The various transport coefficients are functions purely of the magnetization parameter

-In the remainder of the analysis, we shall use the rational interpolants for the various transport coefficients as functions of $\Hall$ provided by \citet{Davies21} with the asymptotic corrections for the Lorentz operator developed in \citet{Lopez24a}.
+In the remainder of the analysis, we shall use the rational interpolants for the various transport coefficients as functions of $\Hall$ developed in \citet{Lopez24a}.
 Their limiting forms as $\Hall \to 0$ and $\Hall \to \infty$ are listed in \App{app:transport}.

 Lastly, note that the slab geometry allows the relevant matrices to be constructed explicitly with a relatively simple form.
 Since

 the anisotropic transport matrices are given as